Bitbucket Secret Scanning (Step-by-Step)

 To view the app's rules, click the gear icon on the main dashboard.

-Before you decide to change the app's configurations, check out the default rules available out-of-the-box.
-As you can see, Soteri covers many of the popular APIs and third-party platforms used within enterprise codebases.
+Before you decide to change the app's configurations, check out the default rules that are available out of the box.
+As you can see, Soteri covers many secrets that might be found within enterprise codebases, such as API keys, cloud credentials, SSH keys, and financial information.
 Numerous built-in rules are enabled during installation, but you can view and disable them too.

-Custom security scanning is available, so you can add specific scanning rules to your Security for Bitbucket instance for unique use cases.
-Let’s say that you have a codebase that uses your internal API or a project that authenticates with internal network credentials, you can create a custom rule to scan the codebase for any instances of sensitive information that aren’t covered by built-in rules.
+Custom security scanning is available to add specific scanning rules to your Security for Bitbucket instance for unique use cases.
+Let's say you have a codebase that uses your internal API or a project that authenticates with internal network credentials; you can create custom scanner rules using regex patterns to scan the codebase for any instances of sensitive information that aren't covered by built-in rules.

 In this example, Soteri is customized to find any Bitcoin addresses stored in code.